lorikayman/RebisTheory/src/lib/rebis_theory.md

 We have covered the symbolyms of Unknown Passage and we believe it persists weather or not Rebis theory works as a tool to explain the story, as themes Swarm represents remain mostly unaffected.
 While Rebis theory privides an explanation for Swarm's inception, it does not ameliorate the narrative Swarm defines.

+#### Metanarrative-defined Ending

+We observer two distinct narrative forces within the unfinished main story of rank missions.

+The first one is the eldritch horror of the Swarm, existing beyond the existing sustems of calssifications and relation, encompassing all of them as a immitation of original, albeit hyperreal fictional, reality of common understanding by inhabitatnt of Cradle of their comsology.

+The latest missions tranform the narrative into one of a looming apocalypse, countered by presence and accompanied motifs of Sleeper.

+As mentioned earlier, the story takes a more grim narration, amplifying the degree of seriousness of narrative by removing prior established cheerful eleemnts found through the art style and corresponding designs.

+The other narrative orignates from human reality -- it represents a set of rules of the medium the story is preseted through, -- of a game, which exists within human reality, a multifaceted result of collective work.
+The preestablsihed theme requires the narrative to be anything other than the [drownder ending]() of the apocalyptic eldritch presence breaking the established system of relations.

+If this narrative was in the past, -- not covered by the game itself, -- we suspect, it would follow the same fate as Owlites' and Almires' narartives.
+But here, the game, by its out-of-universe nature, imposes its own framework.

+We do not suggest that the drowner ending is the only potential development, as its introduction into the story would significantly shift the final premise of the game.
+Meta-narrative is the decisive force outside of the setting, which may or may not steer the setting into that direction, but, given nature of the game as an instrument, the negative ending or distinct ending in general would halt setting's progression, transitioning it into a new existence.

+Such resolution without revolution would fit in favour of the meta-narrative, while acknowledgeing the fictional depth of the destructive in-universe force, which from within the narrative represents a threat of total replacement of the established systems with its presence being the foundation of the post-apocalyptic setting.

 #### Conclusion

 An archetypical perspective of a hero's descend narrative inroduces a world, whose existence is rooted in the speculative fiction of occult, alchemy, and science fiction, where each of those components is aware of the others while they are utilized together both in the current moment and across the timeline in order to create a sense of history.